zaini/nyaascraper/README.md

 Enter the quality you want.
 HorribleSubs is usually just 480p, 720p or 1080p

 Then enter the first episode and last episode you want to download.
 This is an inclusive range. e.g. Entering 10 and 15 will also download episodes 10 and 15.

+You can add ```-f``` or ```--file``` at the end of the command to download the .torrent files instead of opening the magnets, although this is not suggested.

+(in case it's not clear, you'll need to run all these commands from a terminal)

 # Additional information
 If the specified show at the specified quality is not available, it will not be loaded and you'd have to check that manually.